saddle/saddle.github.com/doc/_sources/quickstart.txt

   scala> v(0 -> 2).mask(Vec(true, false, true))
   scala> v concat v

-Note that NA (missing values) are handled within calculations as if they were not there.
-Saddle tries to prevent you from accidentally using the primitive value whose bit pattern represents NA (the only two primitives where it is safe to extract a raw NA value are Float and Double, whose native NA representations are Float.NaN and Double.NaN respectively.)
+Note that NA (missing values) are handled within most calculations.
+Saddle tries to prevent accidentally using raw NA values; only two primitive types, Float and Double, have NA values that are safe to use in raw form.
+(Their NA representations are Float.NaN and Double.NaN, respectively.)

 .. code:: bash